 - The City should update the mission of the golf program.

 - The work will be based on deepening the vision of the Task Force, shaping the mission to allow golf to be community-focused, ecologically-focused and overall reimagined.

-- The design will maximize ecological value of the landscape to areas that are no longer manicured turf, increasing biodiversity of flora and fauna, including pollinators.
+- The design will maximize the ecological value of the landscape to areas that are no longer manicured turf, increasing the biodiversity of flora and fauna, including pollinators.
 The design would also promote the long-term health of the landscape through removal and pruning of select trees, replanting of appropriate tree species, restoration of native understory/savannah plantings, and establishment of native prairie areas.

 - The City should work with stakeholders and staff to develop a specific action plan to promote equity and inclusion at all courses.

-- Michael has extensive knowledge in golf course designs and recognizing that many of today’s courses are geared towards advanced male players.
+- Michael has extensive knowledge in golf course designs and recognizes that many of today’s courses are geared towards advanced male players.
 Michael’s design will seek to remove gender biases, making the course more enjoyable for all ages, genders and abilities.

 - The City should work with residents, stakeholders, and partners to promote wider utilization by the community of the golf courses to better integrate the courses into the wider park system for uses other than golf.

 - Inspired by the Scottish and Irish principles of municipal golf, where walking and biking coexist alongside of the golf game, the design will seek to connect a variety of members of the public with the natural beauty of the course for purposes other than golf.

 - The City should ensure that if City resources are used to invest in capital projects at golf courses it is done in an equitable and fiscally responsible manner to reduce negative impact on park services across the system.

 - Aside from staff involvement in the project, the project will be fully funded through the generous donation of Michael and Jocelyn Keiser.